Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 `[[scope]]`: it is a hidden property that links to where all this surrounding data is stored => it gives a little link to all that surrounding data.

 Meaning when I return `incrementCounter` function out of `outer` into `muNewFunction` it will get all the surrounding data with it, through that hidden property `([[scope]])`

+And also, it aint going anywhere, it's not like the execution context temporary local memory => It's `permamnent` as long as its function definitions they're not overwritten.

+We can't get access to it though in any other way besides running this function.

+And hoping the function was written in such a way when it was defined, when was born, was initially saved, that it looks for something in `local memory`, it aint there, then it goes out and looks on the scope property into the backpack.